hvpham-yorku/project-quick-quacker-coding/README.md

 ### PHP

-A serverside scripting language that will be used to connect databases to the web application
+A server scripting language that will be used to connect databases to the web application

 ### HTML